Ocean City Life-Saving Station Museum, MarylandCoastal & Beaches

 Getting There & Parking

-The Ocean City Life-Saving Station Museum is conveniently located at 813 South Atlantic Avenue, right at the southern end of the Ocean City Boardwalk, near the Inlet.
-Its prime location makes it easily accessible whether you're staying nearby or coming from further afield.
+Navigating to the Ocean City Life-Saving Station Museum is straightforward, as it's prominently located at the southernmost end of the Ocean City Boardwalk, near the Inlet.
+Its address is 813 S. Atlantic Ave, Ocean City, MD 21842.
+This prime location means it's easily accessible whether you're staying nearby or venturing from further afield in Ocean City.
+For those arriving by car, parking is a key consideration, especially during peak season.

 Top Things to Do

-• Explore the U.S. Life-Saving Service History: Delve into the core mission of the museum, learning about the heroic surfmen who patrolled the coast and conducted daring rescues.
-Exhibits feature authentic equipment, uniforms, and captivating stories of maritime bravery.
+• Explore the U.S. Life-Saving Service History: Delve into the core mission of the museum by learning about the brave surfmen, their equipment, and the dramatic rescues they performed along the Delmarva Peninsula.
+Exhibits feature a boat room and artifacts from shipwrecks.

-• Shop at the Gift Shop: Pick up unique souvenirs, nautical-themed books, and educational items to remember your visit.
+• Browse the Gift Shop: Pick up unique souvenirs, nautical-themed books, and gifts to remember your visit.

 Best Time to Visit